kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

   - Job deletion cascades to Workload and PodGroup deletion
   - Feature gate disabled: Jobs work without Workload/PodGroup creation
   - Jobs with ownerReferences (managed by higher-level controllers) do not create Workload/PodGroup
+  - ownerReferences on controller-created Workload and PodGroup match the expected structure:
+    - Workload has controller ownerRef to Job
+    - PodGroup has controller ownerRef to Job and non-controller ownerRef to Workload

 ##### Integration tests